Yes, you can make homemade Petit Fours for your party! They are great for any occasion – Christmas, Valentine’s Day and Birthdays!

 - 2 -3 containers of Pillsbury™ White Frosting

 - Follow the instructions on the box of cake mix.
 Pour into a large jelly roll pan lined with parchment paper.
 Bake at 325 degrees F for 15 minutes.
 Check for doneness and cool completely.

 - Use a Cake Level to cut off off the top of the cake leaving the exposed crumb.
 Cut the cake in half.

 - Add a thin layer of jam to one half of the cake.
-Add the second half over top with the crumb side down on the jam and the bottom is now facing up.
+Add the second half over top, with the crumb side down on the jam so the bottom is now facing up.